Diocese of Pitigliano-Sovana-Orbetello: Diocese of Pitigliano

+Modern changes

 The Second Vatican Council, in order to ensure that all Catholics received proper spiritual attention, decreed the reorganization of the diocesan structure of Italy and the consolidation of small and struggling dioceses.
 It also recommended the abolition of anomalous units such as exempt territorial prelatures.
 The territorial Abbey of Saints Vincent and Anastasius in suburban Rome was one of them, having been suppressed in 1812, then handed over to the Friars Minor in 1825, though malaria drove them out; in 1867, the Cistercians took over the abbey with a contingent of Trappist friars.
 The widely dispersed properties which belonged to the abbey and the Catholics living on them had come to be neglected.
 After extensive consultation, therefore, Pope John Paul II issued the apostolic constitution Abbatia SS.
 Vincentii on 25 March 1981, which reassigned various territories of the abbey to the dioceses in which they were situated.
-Properties in Tuscany at Orbetello, Monte Argentarii, Isola Igilii, and Capalbi, along with the parishes established in them, as well as oratories, chapels, cemeteries, and all other ecclesiastical goods, were assigned to the diocese of Sovana-Pitigliano.
+Properties in Tuscany at Orbetello, Monte Argentario, Giglio Island, and Capalbio, along with the parishes established in them, as well as oratories, chapels, cemeteries, and all other ecclesiastical goods, were assigned to the diocese of Sovana-Pitigliano.
 The diocese's name was changed to Diocese of Sovana–Pitigliano–Orbetello.

-On 30 September 1986, the diocese was renamed Diocese of Pitigliano–Sovana–Orbetello (Pitilianensis–Soanensis–Urbetelliensis in Latin), taking into account regulations that favored the larger and more important city.
+On 30 September 1986, the diocese was renamed Diocese of Pitigliano–Sovana–Orbetello (Pitilianensis–Soanensis–Urbetelliensis in Latin), taking into account regulations that favoured the larger and more important city.

 Chapter and cathedral

 The cathedral of Pitigliano began as a simple parish church, dedicated to S. Mark the Evangelist.
-In 1509, Pope Julius II raised the parish church to the dignity of a collegiate church, dedicated to Ss.
-Peter and Paul.
+In 1509, Pope Julius II raised the parish church to the dignity of a collegiate church, dedicated to St. Peter and Paul.
 It was administered by a Chapter, composed of an Archpriest and eight Canons.

 In 1669, the Chapter of the cathedral of S. Pietro in Sovana had one dignity and three Canons.
 Ughelli (1725) notes that there were two dignities (the Provost and the Dean) and three Canons.
 There were two parishes in the city of some 400 persons, one of which was the cathedral, whose Provost had the care of the souls of the parishioners.